tthorntone/AdNauseam-Wiki/Notes on memory benchmarks, selfies.md

 - µBlock: default filter lists
 - ABP: _EasyList_, _EasyPrivacy_, _Malware Domains_. _"Acceptable ads"_ disabled
 - Screenshots taken at least 15 minutes after [reference benchmark](https://github.com/gorhill/uBlock/wiki/Reference-benchmark) completed, and closing all web pages except the _Extensions_ page.

+### Reminder

+Remember, what is covered above is what I call the extension's _own_ memory.
+The worst though is the contributed memory footprint by Adblock Plus for web pages.
+The sum of all contributed memory footprint by ABP to all opened web pages relative to µBlock's contributed memory footprint **dwarf** the difference shown above, due to the fact that ABP will inject 14,000+ CSS rules in every web page, and every `iframe` of every web page, and this is when using _EasyList_ only.